Dvd-Znf/monero-api-cli/README.md

 # Monero-api-cli
 ## Cli for interacting with the MoneroDaemon-RPC API
 ![Banner](./imgs/Banner.png)
-`monero-api-cli` is a Python cli application meant for remotly interacting with a Monero Daemon via its [RPC API](https://www.getmonero.org/resources/developer-guides/daemon-rpc.html)
+`monero-api-cli` is a Python cli application meant for remotely interacting with a Monero Daemon via its [RPC API](https://www.getmonero.org/resources/developer-guides/daemon-rpc.html)
-Under the hood it mostly uses the [Prompt-Toolkit module](https://python-prompt-toolkit.readthedocs.io/en/master/) for its [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) interface and [Requests](https://requests.readthedocs.io/en/latest/) for the acctual interaction with the API
+Under the hood it mostly uses the [Prompt-Toolkit module](https://python-prompt-toolkit.readthedocs.io/en/master/) for its [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) interface and [Requests](https://requests.readthedocs.io/en/latest/) for the actual interaction with the API
 ## Usage:
 ```
 $ monero-api-cli --help